BrianWu06/ExactOptimalDesigns_Hormesis/README.md

-# Optimal experimental design strategies for detecting hormesis
+# Optimal experimental designs for big and small experiments in toxicology with applications to studying hormesis via metaheuristics
 This repository contains the sources code of the app [Optimal experimental design strategies for detecting hormesis](https://brianwu.shinyapps.io/hormesis_ed_pso/).

 The source code is written in the R programming language.
 Users are required to download the package [globpso](https://github.com/willgertsch/SingleObjApp/blob/main/app.R).